MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/responsible-ai-faq-timeline.md

 ---
 title: Responsible AI FAQ for Copilot in the timeline | MicrosoftDocs
-description: Learn about frequently asked questions for using Copilot in the timeline control within a model-driven app
+description: Learn about frequently asked questions for using Copilot in the timeline control within a model-driven app.
 author: lalexms
 ms.reviewer: matp
 ms.topic: conceptual